noahkiss/modmail_bot/README.md

 2. Follow PRAW's [quick-start guide](https://praw.readthedocs.io/en/latest/getting_started/quick_start.html) to obtaining your reddit instance

+3. [Clone or download](https://help.github.com/articles/cloning-a-repository/) this repository to your working directory

-3. Rename praw.ini.example to praw.ini and fill in the 5 values.
+4. Rename praw.ini.example to praw.ini and fill in the 5 values.
 Leave the first line alone.

-4. Run `pip install -r requirements.txt` to install dependencies.
+5. Run `pip install -r requirements.txt` to install dependencies.

-5. Run `python3 setup.py` and add in your `Main Subreddit/Modmail Subreddit` pairs.
+6. Run `python3 setup.py` and add in your `Main Subreddit/Modmail Subreddit` pairs.
 This will also initialize your database files.

-6. Eventually `backfill.py` will catch you up on modmail.
+7. Eventually `backfill.py` will catch you up on modmail.
 This has yet to be written.

-7. The `modmail_bot.py` file is meant to run continuously.
+8. The `modmail_bot.py` file is meant to run continuously.
 Do this however you like.
 Hint: you might start out with [screen](https://www.howtoforge.com/linux_screen), but I'm not really qualified to tell you how to keep it running.

-8. Create a cron job to run `actions.py` on the first of every month, which will create a post in your modmail sub with moderator stats in modmail for the past month, and send out a mod mailer to everyone.
+9. Create a cron job to run `actions.py` on the first of every month, which will create a post in your modmail sub with moderator stats in modmail for the past month, and send out a mod mailer to everyone.
 Example cron job: `0 18 1 * * /usr/bin/python3 path/to/actions.py`

 ##### Make sure to check back for updates and added functionality in the future!